 We are working on the modulation of calcium current in dorsal raphe serotonergic neurons of the rat brain and have discovered a profound inhibitory modulation of this voltage-activated current by the neurotransmitter serotonin.
 My recent work has involved characterization of the receptor (5-HT1A), the mechanism (G-protein type), possible second messengers and the calcium channel type that is affected (N, and "N-" channels).

 In our studies, we provided evidence to support the hypothesis that G-protein alpha and -beta/gamma subunits, in their inactive GDP-bound form, are subject to covalent modification by PKC; thus phosphorylation by PKC may occur in a conformation dependent manner.
-This effect suggests that the G-protein may be a "programmable messe" that after modification by PKC would interact weakly with Ca2+ channels but normally with K+ channels.
-We have gathered evidence recently suggesting that the action of PMA in decreasing the effectiveness of Ca current modulation, appears to be exerted on the G-protein in raphe cells rather than on the Ca channel; future work will test this idea using molecular biological approaches coupled with electrophysiology.
+This effect suggests that the G-protein may be a "programmable messenger" that after modification by PKC would interact weakly with Ca2+ channels but normally with K+ channels.
+We have gathered evidence recently suggesting that the action of PMA in decreasing the effectiveness of Ca current modulation, appears to be exerted on the G-protein in raphe cells rather than on the Ca channel.

 Penington, N. J., and Fox, A. P. (1995).
 Toxin insensitive Ca current in dorsal raphe neurons.
 J. Neurosci.
 15, 5719-5726.